atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 ## CHAP.
 XI.

->Plivio acquaints Athelia of Thalmo’s misfortune.—At this dreadful news the princess avows her love for him.—She fends to Thalmo by his cousin—and afterwards visits him at his apartments.>
+> Plivio acquaints Athelia of Thalmo’s misfortune.—At this dreadful news the princess avows her love for him.—She fends to Thalmo by his cousin—and afterwards visits him at his apartments.

 PLIVIO was no sooner arrived at the palace than he hasted to the princess’s apartments; and with great concern related to her the dangers that Thalmo had undergone, and his present, unhappy situation.—Athelia, could now no longer conceal her passion, and continued weeping for his misery, being sensible that the love he bore her, had induced him to so hazardous an enterprise.—
 [101]

 However, she resolved, by his friend Plivio, to fend him a few lines, as a manifestation of her affection, which were to this effect:

->>“Dear Prince,
+>> “Dear Prince,

->“Thy misfortunes have obliged me to put pen to paper; and so overwhelmed my senses with grief, that there is not a word herein contained, but hath been washed with a tear; therefore, as Athelia is the original cause of thy misfortunes, I will, to the utmost of my power, recompense thy constant love; recommending my sorrows to your favourable censure, I remain for ever your’s,
+> “Thy misfortunes have obliged me to put pen to paper; and so overwhelmed my senses with grief, that there is not a word herein contained, but hath been washed with a tear; therefore, as Athelia is the original cause of thy misfortunes, I will, to the utmost of my power, recompense thy constant love; recommending my sorrows to your favourable censure, I remain for ever your’s,

->>>ATHELIA.”
+>>> ATHELIA.”

 Thalmo soon received the letter from Plivio, and found, by experience, [102] that the distemper of the mind, far exceeds that of the body; for it wrought such miracles upon his cure, that, in a few days, he was perfectly recovered; and contemplating upon the favourable epistle his dear Athelia had sent him, he returned her this answer:

->>“Madam
+>> “Madam

->“The honour you were pleased to bestow on your unworthy servant, has wrought such wonders upon my distemper, that no physician but yourself could have effected ; the virtue thereof, being so well applied, that the powerful charm has had its full operation: therefore, madam, on the idea of your divine perfections, I will for ever six my memory; never forgetting my kind persever, but continually offer up my thanks for the receipt of so great a blessing, and unfeignedly
+> “The honour you were pleased to bestow on your unworthy servant, has wrought such wonders upon my distemper, that no physician but yourself could have effected ; the virtue thereof, being so well applied, that the powerful charm has had its full operation: therefore, madam, on the idea of your divine perfections, I will for ever six my memory; never forgetting my kind persever, but continually offer up my thanks for the receipt of so great a blessing, and unfeignedly
 [103]
->remain, your’s, now and for ever,
+> remain, your’s, now and for ever,

->>>THAMLO.”
+>>> THAMLO.”

-The princess was much pleased with the news of Thalmo’s recovery, yet could not be satisfied with the copy, without seeing the original;—and finding an opportunity when the king and queen were absent, taking Levina with her, she went to the lodge where Thalmo resided; and being conducted to his apartment, she beheld him walking alone, with his arm bound up in a handkerchief. —At the sight of Athelia he was transported beyond measure, and forthwith embraced her, and kissed her hands:— their eyes attracted each other’s sight, and like ambassadors of love, they Seemed to ratify a mutual alliance.
+The princess was much pleased with the news of Thalmo’s recovery, yet could not be satisfied with the copy, without seeing the original;—and finding an opportunity when the king and queen were absent, taking Levina with her, she went to the lodge where Thalmo resided; and being conducted to his apartment, she beheld him walking alone, with his arm bound up in a handkerchief. —At the sight of Athelia he was transported beyond measure, and forthwith embraced her, and kissed her hands:—their eyes attracted each other’s sight, and like ambassadors of love, they Seemed to ratify a mutual alliance.
 [104]

-Thalmo, said the princess, you may well wonder at my unexpected arrival, and yet you may imagine that the news of your misfortune brought me hither;——. however, not to keep you any longer in suspense, I am now come, in some measure, to retaliate your affection, though, before I thought it not convenient to take it so soon in consideration  but since the gods have so decreed it, there is no resisting the divine powers; therefore, you may place your happiness where your kind stars direct you.”
+Thalmo, said the princess, you may well wonder at my unexpected arrival, and yet you may imagine that the news of your misfortune brought me hither;—. however, not to keep you any longer in suspense, I am now come, in some measure, to retaliate your affection, though, before I thought it not convenient to take it so soon in consideration  but since the gods have so decreed it, there is no resisting the divine powers; therefore, you may place your happiness where your kind stars direct you.”

 The prince perceived, by the fervency of her words, that she uttered no more than love induced her; and taking her by the hand, returned her this obliging answer:
 [105]